 - ✓ Ensure that you have correctly configured the flow exporter to send flows to the server for each of the monitored interfaces.
 To list all interfaces that send flows, go to Reports " Tools " Flow Collectors " Flow Tops, select any Flow Sensor interface, set Output to Debug, set Top Type to Any Interface and generate the top for the last 10 minutes.
 The column In/Out_If lists the SNMP index of every interface that exports flows, even if it was not configured as a monitored interface in the Flow Sensor configuration - ✓ If you see statistics for only one traffic direction (inbound or outbound), go to Reports " Tools " Flow Collectors " Flow Records, and generate a listing for the last 10 minutes.
 If all your IPs are listed in a single column, check the flow exporter's configuration and feature list.
 Not all devices can export flows in both directions (e.g. some Brocade equipment generates only inbound sFlow) or with the same interface SNMP index - ✓ The traffic readings of the Flow Sensor may differ from the SNMP Sensor or from other SNMP-based monitoring tools.
 Flow Sensor counts In/Out traffic as traffic entering/exiting the IP Zone (when IP Validation is enabled), unlike SNMP tools that count In/Out traffic as traffic entering/exiting the interface.
 You can double-check the traffic readings of a Flow Sensor by configuring an SNMP Sensor that monitors the same flow exporter (page 35) - ✓ If the Flow Sensor does not show the correct statistics after upgrading the router's firmware, the SNMP index of the interfaces may have changed.
-In this case, enter the new SNMP index for each monitored interface - ✓ To troubleshoot Sensor graph or IP graph issues, follow the Graphs Troubleshooting guide on page 18 - ✓ Make sure you are running the latest version of the software by checking Help " Software Updates
+In this case, enter the new SNMP index for each monitored interface - ✓ If the traffic is too low after upgrading to JunOS 15.1F2 or 16.1R1, execute: set chassis fpc inline-services flow-table-size ipv4-flow-table-size 15 - ✓ To troubleshoot Sensor graph or IP graph issues, follow the Graphs Troubleshooting guide on page 19 - ✓ Make sure you are running the latest version of the software by checking Help " Software Updates